NOAA-OWP/wres/documentation/src/index.md

 This will run an evaluation project configuration specified in "project.xml" from start to finish.

-You may run the wres script from anywhere, and the project file may be in any location or any file name, absolute or relative.
+You may run the wres script from inside the build/install/wres or unzipped project, and the project file may be in any location or any file name, absolute or relative.

 ### Optional